MISSION STATEMENT

 Health Office

-A health-aide will be on duty in the School Office from 8:00 until 3:30.
-The health aide renders emergency first aid to students who are injured or become ill at school.
-The health aide will work with students, parents, and teachers regarding health problems, and will serve as the contact between home and school on health matters.
+A nurse is on duty in the School Office from 8:00 a.m. until 2:30 p.m.
+Monday through Thursday and from 8:00 a.m. until 12:00 p.m.
+Friday.
+The nurse renders emergency first aid to students who are injured or become ill at school.
+The nurse will work with students, parents, and teachers regarding health problems and will serve as the contact between home and school on health matters.

-We would like to stress that the school office is strictly for school emergencies.
+We would like to stress that the Nurse's Office is strictly for school emergencies.
 Please do not send a child to school to have an illness or injury diagnosed by the health aide.

-Please keep all emergency information current by informing the School Office and notify promptly any changes in phone numbers.
+Please keep all emergency information current by informing and promptly notifying the School Office of any changes in phone numbers.

 Immunizations